sympower/dt-data-load-tool/docs/website/docs/plus/features/projects.md

     type: github.source
 ```
 :::tip
-Source **type** is used to refer to the location in Python code where the `@dlt.source` decorated function is present.
+Source **type** is used to refer to the location in Python code where the `@data_load_tool.source` decorated function is present.
 You can
 always use a full path to a function name in a Python module, but we also support shorthand and relative notations.
 For example:
-* `rest_api` will be expanded to `dlt.sources.rest_api.rest_api` where `dlt.sources.rest_api` is a Python module in OSS dlt and
+* `rest_api` will be expanded to `data_load_tool.sources.rest_api.rest_api` where `data_load_tool.sources.rest_api` is a Python module in OSS data_load_tool and
 `rest_api` is a name of a function in that module.
 * `github.source` will be expanded to `sources.github.sources` in the current project.

-If the **type** cannot be resolved, dlt+ will provide you with a detailed list of all candidate types that were looked up
+If the **type** cannot be resolved, data_load_tool+ will provide you with a detailed list of all candidate types that were looked up
 so you can make required corrections.
 :::

 ### Destinations

-The destinations section defines dlt destinations in a similar way to how you would define them in a pure Python dlt project.
+The destinations section defines data_load_tool destinations in a similar way to how you would define them in a pure Python data_load_tool project.
 As with sources, you can also create a `destinations/` folder and reference custom implementations of destinations inside it.

 ```yaml
 destinations: